Book 11

 A) Answer these questions:

-1 Was Joan's mother glad or sad when Joan married?
+1. Why was Joan’s mother unhappy when Joan got married?

 B) Which words in the story mean the opposite of: